perfsonar/esmond/docs/config.rst

 An initial set of OIDs and OIDSets is included in src/sql/testdata.sql.

-To add a device to ESxSNMP you need to do:
+To add a device to esmond you need to do:

    INSERT INTO device (name, begin_time, end_time, community, active)